How to Entertain Your Guinea Pigs? 10 Enjoyable Games & Entertainment Ideas

 Crumple up a piece of paper or use a Ping-Pong ball and gently bat it around it front of your pets.
 This little game can prove to be a fun pastime as they push the ball around the room or their cage, rushing to steal it from each other in a mini soccer match.

-Using a blanket, take your guineas on a (slow) carpet ride around the room or your home.
+Using a blanket or a carpet, take your guineas on a (slow) ride around the room or your home.
 If they seem to dislike this method of travel, that’s okay, you can use a pet carrier or just walk around with them in your arms.
 You’ll be able to give them a close-up view of your home and show them things that may interest them.

 The Giant Labyrinth is, by far, our favorite game at my place.
 Similar to the Tunnel/Maze Building game, you’ll however require much more space for this project.
 Although I don’t build these often because they really do take up quite a bit of room, I’ve made about 3 of these over the years and they’re always a crowd-pleaser.
 What you’ll need is several large cardboard boxes and large cardboard tubes, the ones you’ll find at the post office or UPS.
 Yes, you’ll need to spend a bit of money for this project, but I normally don’t have to dish out more than $20 or so.

 Again, cut open a straight line down each tube for safety reasons.
 Take the boxes and cut out holes, the same size as the width of the tubes.
 Then, use duct or packaging tape to secure the tubes and boxes together, forming a giant labyrinth – which can take up a fair share of space in a room.
 Once completed, you can add treats throughout the structure to encourage your pets to explore.

 Here’s one example of a labyrinth guinea pigs love!